stefan-jansen/machine-learning-for-trading/README.md

 ### 11: Gradient Boosting Machines

-This chapter explores boosting, an alternative tree-based ensemble algorithm that often produces better results.
+This [chapter](11_gradient_boosting_machines) explores boosting, an alternative tree-based ensemble algorithm that often produces better results.
 The key difference is that boosting modifies the data that is used to train each tree based on the cumulative errors made by the model before adding the new tree.
 In contrast to random forests, which train many trees independently from each other using different versions of the training set, boosting proceeds sequentially using reweighted versions of the data.
 State-of-the-art boosting implementations also adopt the randomization strategies of random forests.

 More specifically, in this chapter we will cover the following topics:
 - How boosting works, and how it compares to bagging
-- How boosting has evolved from adaptive to gradient boosting
+- How boosting has evolved from adaptive to gradient boosting (GB)
-- How to use and tune AdaBoost and gradient boosting models with sklearn
+- How to use and tune AdaBoost and GB models with sklearn
-- How state-of-the-art GBM implementations dramatically speed up computation
+- How state-of-the-art GB implementations speed up computation
-- How to prevent overfitting of gradient boosting models
+- How to prevent overfitting of GB models
-- How to build, tune, and evaluate gradient boosting models on large datasets using xgboost, lightgbm, and catboost
+- How to build, tune, and evaluate GB models using xgboost, lightgbm, and catboost
-- How to interpret and gain insights from gradient boosting models
+- How to interpret and gain insights from GM models using [SHAP](https://github.com/slundberg/shap) values

 ### 12: Unsupervised Learning